Orthogonal frequency-division multiplexing: Linear transmitter power amplifier

 where CFc is the crest factor (in dB) for each subcarrier.

 (CFc is 3.01 dB for the sine waves used for BPSK and QPSK modulation).

 For example, the DVB-T signal in 2K mode is composed of 1705 subcarriers that are each QPSK-modulated, giving a crest factor of 35.32 dB.

-Many PAPR (or crest factor) reduction techniques have been developed, for instance, based on intertaive clipping.
+Many PAPR (or crest factor) reduction techniques have been developed, for instance, based on iterative clipping.

+Over the years, numerous model-driven approaches have been proposed to reduce the PAPR in communication systems.
+In recent years, there has been a growing interest in exploring data-driven models for PAPR reduction as part of ongoing research in end-to-end communication networks.
+These data-driven models offer innovative solutions and new avenues of exploration to address the challenges posed by high PAPR effectively.
+By leveraging data-driven techniques, researchers aim to enhance the performance and efficiency of communication networks by optimizing power utilization.

 The dynamic range required for an FM receiver is 120 dB while DAB only require about 90 dB.
 As a comparison, each extra bit per sample increases the dynamic range by 6 dB.